Getaways & Cranberry Recipes Celebrate Being Thankful With Wickwood In Saugatuck

 Wickwood Inn Is Perfect For Holiday Getaways And Cranberry Recipes

 Be thankful for getaways and recipes…especially cranberry recipes!
 The holiday season is right around the corner.
-We graciously invite you to visit us to taste the good life at Wickwood Inn for a Michigan getaway this holiday season.
-Given our love of good food, it’s no surprise that we hope our delicious seasonal recipes create joyful experiences when you escape the season’s busy pace for a relaxing and tasty stay with us.
+We graciously invite you to visit and taste the good life at Wickwood Inn for a Michigan getaway this holiday season.
+Given our love of good food, it’s no surprise that we hope our delicious seasonal recipes create joyful experience.
+Escape the season’s busy pace for a relaxing and tasty stay with us.
 Good food is simply in Wickwood’s genes and we love to share the gift of happiness through your palate.
 A welcoming, jovial mood is set at our table throughout this wonderful holiday time of year…it always includes the wonderful cranberry.
-Come stay with us and find out why we love it!
-Or read on and try a few of our outstanding Cranberry Recipes at home to share with friends and family during the holidays.
+Stay with us and find out why we love it!
+Or read on and try a few of our outstanding Cranberry Recipes at home.
+Then, share with friends and family during the holidays.

 “Get busy living.”